vincemulhollon/3d-configs/README.md

 # 3d-configs
-These are standard configs for my 3d printing workflow on freebsd
+These are my standard config files for my 3d printing workflow on freebsd

 cd ~/Dropbox/printrbot

 git clone https://github.com/vincemulhollon/3d-configs configs

 (I have Dropbox on freebsd because I run openafs home dirs, and have dropbox running on some legacy box)

+A demonstration project using this config repo can be seen in my github repo named 3d-recorder

 makefile.standard includes some installation commentary for various 3d printing software on FreeBSD